Camdawg03/11tyAssignment7.3Reiss/adventures.md

 ### I named the system Keshra — after someone I used to know.
 Someone who believed every place, no matter how empty, deserved a name.

 ### Tomorrow, I’ll plot a course for the next unmarked patch of sky.
 For now, I’ll sit here a little longer, watching the light fade over a nameless horizon.

+Prompt in ChatGPT: Write a blog post about an interstellar explorer named Finn who just charted uncharted territory